 1. Melt butter in non-stick pan.

-2. Combine all ingredients in mixing bowl in the order given until smooth, ending with the slightly cooled butter.
+2. Combine all remaining ingredients in mixing bowl in the order given until smooth, ending with the cooled butter.
+Let the batter sit for about 15 minutes.

 3. Cook by pouring about 1/4 cup of the batter into your pan and quickly move the pan around so that the batter just covers the whole pan.
 It is better to put less and add than to put too much and have thick pancakes (these cook like crepes).
-If you put too much, just pour excess back into bowl (got that tip watching Jacques Pepin make crepes).
+If you put too much, just pour excess back into bowl.

 4. Flip when you start to see browning around the edges and cook about 30 seconds more.
 You can either serve these as they come off the pan or keep them warm on a cookie sheet in a warm oven until you are done with all of the batter.
 This recipe should make about 10-12 pancakes.